Frank Moorhouse: Writing career

 After leaving school, Moorhouse began his career as a copy boy and then trained as a cadet journalist on the Daily Telegraph (1955–1957).
 He then worked as a reporter and editor on country newspapers during the years 1958–1962; the Wagga Wagga Advertiser as a reporter, the Riverina Express as reporter, and the Lockhart Review as editor.
 He returned to Sydney to become an administrator and tutor in media studies for the Workers' Educational Association (WEA) and later became editor of the WEA magazine The Highway (1963–1965).
-He worked as a trade union organiser for the Australian Journalists' Association and as part-time editor of The Australian Worker newspaper of the AWU – a union representing shearers, drovers, and other rural workers – the oldest trade union newspaper in Australia (1964).
+He worked as a trade union organiser for the Australian Journalists' Association and as part-time editor of The Australian Worker newspaper of the AWU—a union representing shearers, drovers, and other rural workers—the oldest trade union newspaper in Australia (1964).
 In 1966, he was briefly editor of the country newspaper The Boorowa News.

 At eighteen, he published his first short story, The Young Girl and the American Sailor, in Southerly magazine and this was followed by publication of early stories in Meanjin, Overland, Quadrant, Westerly, and other Australian literary magazines.

 The author of 18 books, Moorhouse became a full-time fiction writer during the 1970s, also writing essays, short stories, journalism and film, radio, and TV scripts.
 During his early career he developed a narrative structure which he has described as the 'discontinuous narrative'.
-He lived for many years in Balmain, where together with Clive James, Germaine Greer, and Robert Hughes, he became part of the Sydney Push – an anti-censorship movement that protested against rightwing politics and championed freedom of speech and sexual liberation.
+He lived for many years in Balmain where, together with Clive James, Germaine Greer, and Robert Hughes, he associated with the Sydney Push—an anarchistic movement that championed freedom of speech and sexual liberation.
 In 1975 he played a fundamental role in the evolution of copyright law in Australia in the case University of New South Wales v Moorhouse.

 Moorhouse also wrote and lectured on the way communication and the control of communication has been developing and the relationship of creative professionals to the economy and to the political system.
 He was active in the defence of freedom of expression and in analysis of the issues affecting it and in the 1970s was arrested and prosecuted on a couple of occasions while campaigning against censorship.
 He was in turns the chairman, a director, and one of the founding group of the Australia Copyright Agency (CAL), which was set up by publishers and authors to coordinate the use of copyright and which now distributes millions of dollars annually to Australian writers.
 He was a past president of the Australian Society of Authors and a member of the Australian Press Council.
 He was also an organiser for the Australian Journalists' Association.

-Moorhouse was appointed a member of the Sydney PEN eminent writers' panel in 2005.
+Moorhouse was appointed a member of the Sydney PEN eminent writers panel in 2005.

-He participated in Australian and overseas conferences in arts, communication, and related areas and taught, been a guest lecturer, and writer-in-residence at Australian and overseas universities.
+He participated in Australian and overseas conferences in arts, communication and related areas and served as a guest lecturer and writer-in-residence at sundry Australian and overseas universities.